Particular/docs.particular.net/nservicebus/hosting/custom-configuration-providers.md

 ## Code only configuration

-If you don't want your process to have its configuration specified in the config file, you can write a class that implements `IConfigurationSource` and in it retrieve the configuration from any location you like: a database, a web service, anything.
+If you don't want the process to have its configuration specified in the config file, you can write a class that implements `IConfigurationSource` and in it retrieve the configuration from any location you like: a database, a web service, anything.
 Here's how:

 ### Initialize the bus to use the custom configuration source